homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 ## V

-SMITTY used to get the paper from his home town where his folks lived at, somewheres near Lansing, Michigan.
+Smitty used to get the paper from his home town where his folks lived at, somewheres near Lansing, Michigan.
 One day he seen in it where his kid brother was goin' to enter for the state golf championship.

 "He'll just about cop it too," says Smitty.
 "And he ain't only seventeen years old.
 He's been playin' round that Wolverine Country Club, in Lansing, and makin' all them birds like it."